Detailed Guide forRecreation Workers in San Diego County

-In San Diego County, the number of Recreation Workers is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Recreation Workers are expected to increase by 17.4 percent, or 590 jobs between 2012 and 2022.
+In San Diego County, the number of Recreation Workers is expected to grow slower than average growth rate for all occupations.
+Jobs for Recreation Workers are expected to increase by 10.3 percent, or 570 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|